jonakoudijs/feeds/README.md

 # Feeds

-Custom RSS feeds created from various online sources that currently don't support RSS.
+Custom RSS feeds created from various online sources that currently don't them.
 I created these for personal use but are publicly available and are free to use for everybody.

-Most of these feeds are Dutch specific websites.
+Keep in mind that most of these feeds are Dutch websites.
+If you have any recommendations or requests let me know in a Github issue.

 ## RSS Feeds